Tim Declercq

 Declerq is known to be a powerful rider who generally acts as a domestique.
 He earned the nickname "El Tractor" due to his frequent work riding at the front of the peloton.
 A 2020 poll of riders in the professional peloton by cyclingnews.com named Declercq as the best domestique in the world.

+After retiring, he became a coach at his former team Soudal-Quick-Step.